Eliminating Pantry Pests

-Bugs considered pantry pests are usually either moths or beetles.
+Bugs considered “pantry pests” are usually either moths or beetles.
 The adult forms of these bugs are usually the first sign of a problem.
-They are often seen first in the kitchen, but can move quickly to adjacent rooms because most are strong fliers and they are typically drawn to light.
+They are often first seen in the kitchen, but can move quickly to adjacent rooms because most are strong fliers and are drawn to light.

-There are some things you can do to keep pantry pests out of your home.
+Fortunately, there are some things you can do to keep pantry pests out of your home:

-The first is to check the expiration date on any flour based items you purchase before leaving the store.
-In addition to flour, check items such as: pancake mix, cake mix, pasta, oatmeal, pet food, and bird seed.
+1. Check the expiration date on any flour-based items you purchase before leaving the store.
+In addition to flour, check products such as pancake mix, cake mix, pasta, oatmeal, pet food, and bird seed.
 Purchase the freshest products available.

-The second measure is to place these items in the freezer for at least four days.
+2. Once home, place these items in the freezer for at least four days.
 This will kill the eggs.
-If you place them in the refrigerator it will slow the development of the eggs, but will not usually kill them.
-After four days these items can be removed from the freezer and because the eggs are dead, none will hatch.
+If you store them in the refrigerator it’ll slow the development of the eggs, but won’t kill them.
+After four days these goods can be removed from the freezer and because the eggs are dead, none will hatch.

-If you live in Volusia or Flagler Counties in Florida and have done these things and are still troubled with small moths or beetles, please contact Universal Pest Control.
-We can be reached on line at BugAndTermiteControl.com or by calling (386) 673-1557.
+If you live in Volusia or Flagler Counties in Florida and have done these things and are still troubled with small moths or beetles, please contact Universal Pest Control or click here to learn more about our residential pest control services.
+We can be reached online at BugAndTermiteControl.com or by calling (386) 673-1557.